skarlekar/rambolite/README.md

 ## Testing the Kubernetes Installation

 Verify that the cluster is setup correctly and working fully as expected by running some basic tests.
-Have the secondary shell wit
+**Have the secondary shell with the ssh tunnel to the load-balancer active for all the tests**

 ### Test Data Encryption